res antiqua.

 Each decision was specific, considered, ahead of its time.
 The spaces opened as destinations.
 What was introduced there — the materials, objects, collaborations — set a standard the industry still builds from.

-Partner 2007.
-Led first four NYC locations, collaborated on thirteen across four cities.
+Led the first four NYC locations, collaborated on thirteen across four cities.

 Alongside partner Nicholas O'Connell, conducted the original coffee tasting with Ralph Lauren.
 Consulted Ralph's Coffee on selection and operations: equipped the team with a comprehensive blueprint, spanning menu development, bar design and operational flow, custom equipment, and protocols — while personally selecting and preparing the cafe manager and lead barista to a successful launch.